What is Itraconazole?

 Some of the major side effects of Itraconazole are:

-If you have any of these serious symptoms immediately contact your doctor for further assistance.
-In any case, due to Itraconazole if you get any kind of reactions in your body try avoiding it.
+If you have serious symptoms, immediately contact your doctor for further assistance.
+If you get any reactions in your body due to Itraconazole, try avoiding it.

-A doctor advised you to take the medicines by seeing your problems and the benefits of this medicine are greater than the side effects.
-Majority of the people who use this medicine don’t show any side effects.
+A doctor advised you to take the medicines after seeing your problems and the benefits of this medicine, which are greater than the side effects.
+Most people who use this medicine don’t show any side effects.
 Get medical help immediately if you get any serious Itraconazole side effects.

-Before taking Itraconazole talk to your doctor if you’re allergic to any antifungal medications.
-The product may contain some improper ingredient which can lead to some serious side effects.
+• Before taking Itraconazole, talk to a doctor if you’re allergic to anti-fungal medications.
+The product may contain some improper ingredients, leading to serious side effects.

-Take Itraconazole solution for fungal infections of mouth or throat, wish 10 millimetres (i.e. about 2 teaspoons) of the solution in mouth.
+Take Itraconazole solution for fungal infections of the mouth or throat; wish 10 millimetres (i.e. about two teaspoons) of the solution in your mouth.

-Itraconazole capsules and oral solution is observed in the body in different ways and it works as a treatment for various conditions.
+Itraconazole capsules and oral solution are observed in the body in different ways, and it works as a treatment for various conditions.

 Treatment of Blastomycosis and Histoplasmosis: